Night Shift Differential Calculator

 How the Night Shift Differential Calculator Works

-A night shift differential is additional compensation paid to employees who work during overnight or unsociable hours.
+This shift differential calculator helps you figure out your night pay differential — the additional compensation paid to employees who work during overnight or unsociable hours.
 Employers offer this premium to attract and retain workers for shifts that fall outside normal daytime working hours, typically between 11 PM and 6 AM or 7 AM.
 The differential compensates workers for the disruption to their sleep schedule, social life, and the additional health risks associated with regular night work.
 This calculator helps you determine your exact night shift hourly rate, compare it against day shift earnings, and project the additional premium you earn over daily, weekly, monthly, and annual periods.

 Night shift differentials are structured in two main ways: as a percentage of the base hourly rate or as a flat rate added per hour.
 A percentage-based differential typically ranges from 5% to 15% of the base rate, with 10% being the most common.
 For an employee earning 20 dollars per hour, a 10% differential adds 2 dollars per hour, bringing the night shift rate to 22 dollars per hour.
 A flat-rate differential adds a fixed amount per hour regardless of the base pay, commonly between 1 and 5 dollars per hour.
 Flat-rate differentials benefit lower-paid workers proportionally more, while percentage-based differentials scale with base pay.
 Some employers combine both methods, offering a base percentage plus an additional flat rate for particularly undesirable shifts such as weekend nights or holiday nights.